The Energy Mergers & Acquisitions Review: USA

-Faced with macro-economic uncertainty resulting in large part because of depressed commodity prices and the ongoing covid-19 pandemic, energy M&A practitioners, much like those that are industry agnostic, are increasing their use of insurance products to manage R&W, tax and litigation transaction risk in an effort to maximise sale proceeds for sellers and affording buyers comfort in pursuing opportunities in a difficult deal environment.
+Energy M&A practitioners, much like those that are industry agnostic, have normalised the use of insurance products to manage R&W, tax and litigation transaction risk in an effort to maximise sale proceeds for sellers and provide buyers comfort in pursuing opportunities in challenging transactions.

-Insurance for R&W and tax has becoming more prevalent in energy M&A transactions as the cost of insurance policies continues to decline and broader coverage terms, particularly with respect to tax matters, offer more comprehensive coverage for buyers.
-Additionally, with the covid-19 pandemic continuing to cause distress in the certain subsectors of the energy sector, buyers are becoming more reliant on insurance policies in M&A transactions where health and safety presents a heightened litigation risk or there is the possibility of contingent liabilities (e.g., creditor claims) as the transaction involves a target that is in financial distress or insolvent.
+Insurance for R&W and tax has becoming prevalent in energy M&A transactions as the cost of insurance policies continues to decline and broader coverage terms, particularly with respect to tax matters, offer more comprehensive coverage for buyers.
+Additionally, notwithstanding more stability in the market relative to 2020 when the covid-19 pandemic was at its peak, buyers are expected to continue their reliance on insurance policies in M&A transactions where health and safety presents a heightened litigation risk or there is the possibility of contingent liabilities (e.g., creditor claims) as the transaction involves a target that is in financial distress or insolvent.

-The covid-19 pandemic is also shaping how insurance providers in M&A transactions are approaching policy terms and underwriting insurance.
-Underwriters have varied their approach to covid-19 generally, with some underwriters insisting on broad exclusions of all losses resulting from covid-19 while others taking a more tailored approach driven by a variety of factors such as the industry in which the target operates.
-Additionally, because the nature of buyer due diligence and seller disclosure is fundamental to underwriting M&A insurance products, underwriters have expanded their scope of due diligence in 2020 to cover the impacts of the covid-19 pandemic.
-That being said, insurance providers have adapted their due diligence processes and insurance coverage terms to address access issues faced by buyers and their advisers in an environment that has been complicated by the covid-19 pandemic.
+The covid-19 pandemic has also shaped how insurance providers in M&A transactions are approaching policy terms and underwriting insurance.
+Underwriters initially varied their approach to covid-19 generally, although most underwriters are now insisting on broad exclusions of all losses resulting from covid-19.
+Additionally, because the nature of buyer due diligence and seller disclosure is fundamental to underwriting M&A insurance products, it is now common practice for underwriters' scope of due diligence to cover the impacts of the covid-19 pandemic.
+That being said, insurance providers continue to tailor their due diligence processes and insurance coverage terms to address access issues faced by buyers and their advisers as a result of the covid-19 pandemic.
 If a buyer is unable to diligence a specific matter relating to the target because of health considerations implicated by covid-19, insurance underwriters have, for example, provided for conditional exclusions, in effect postponing effectiveness of coverage for the matter until sufficient diligence is completed.

 Insurance providers for M&A transactions are also becoming more sophisticated in their approach to underwriting environmental risk, although for industrial targets, such as those in the energy space, many providers will cover contamination-related risks only in excess of an underlying pollution legal liability (PLL) insurance policy.
 While several European insurers have recently implemented restrictions on underwriting in the coal industry, PLL coverage, including coverage for existing contamination, continues to be available for coal industry targets from certain US carriers.
 Pairing a PLL policy with a RWI policy, for example, can facilitate no indemnity deals even for the types of complex environmental risks often attendant in the energy space.